 Bossier Parish Community College is dedicated to ensuring the health and safety of all its staff, faculty, and students.
 Since the U.S. Surgeon General has identified smoking as the leading cause of premature death in the nation, and since recent medical studies indicate that long-term exposure to second-hand smoke may increase nonsmokers' risk of developing severe lung disease, Bossier Parish Community College promotes a tobacco-free environment.

-Use of all tobacco products is strictly prohibited in any College building.
+Use of all tobacco products (include but are not limited to chewing tobaccos, smoking tobaccos and e-cigarettes) is strictly prohibited in any College building.
 Smoking and use of smokeless tobacco products by employees, students, and visitors is permitted solely in designated smoking areas.

 This policy applies to the presence of children or pets of enrolled students.
 Such a policy protects the children and eliminates distractions for other students.